|

 fruity.
 Steaks done with crushed black peppercorns sensitize your

 taste-buds, making the wine taste even more fruity and robust.
-However, the
+However,

-for example, may taste too dry with a tannic cabernet.
+steak, for example, may taste too dry with a tannic cabernet.

 Proteins are also at work with the marriage of wine and cheese, the